University of Southern California - Spring Admits Fall Semester in Rome

 In the Fall Semester in Rome program, you may select from a variety of courses that allow you to study onsite at some of the most important cultural heritage sites in the world.
 Or, you can select classes that provide greater insights into the social, cultural, and political environment of Italy and Europe.
 Studying with students from all over the world provides you with a rich and unique opportunity to question, learn, and discover international perspectives.
 USC Fall Semester in Rome program students will register online for USC pre-selected transfer courses before arriving at JCU.

 Once your enrollment in JCU is confirmed, you will receive information about online registration.
-Online registration will begin May 18th at 6:30 pm EST.
+Online registration will start on June 6 at 6:30 pm EST.

 The links below will take you to the relevant section of the John Cabot University website: